 If you don't need your card, leave it at home secured someplace.
-Do not even give them to FBI agents or police.
+Do not even give them to an FBI agent or Policeman.
 If they ask for it, refuse and ask to see their identification.

 ATM machines get used a lot by both honest and dishonest people.
 Some criminals like to use the advantage of an ATM because they are less secure.
-Senior citizens and females often fall victim to criminals at ATM machines.
+Senior Citizens and females often fall victim to criminals at ATM machines.
 It provides criminals with an opportunity for fraud and theft.
 If you would ever be robbed at ATM, observe the criminal very closely for identification.
-Look for moles, birthmarks, hair color, glasses, watch types, shoes worn, and anything that would help identify the attacker.
+Look for moles, birthmarks,hair color, glasses, watch types, shoes worn, and anything that would help identify them.
 Most criminals just want your money because they are in a hurry to get away.
 It is advised to comply with them if your life is in danger.
-Money can be replaced and insured; an individual's life cannot.
-ATMs are there for the consumer to use 24 hours a day, 7 days a week; however, one still must take precautions when accessing ATMs.
+Money can be replaced and insured.
+An individual's life cannot.
+ATM's are there for the consumer to use 24 hours a day 7 days a week.
+However, one still must take precautions when accessing.

-Here are some other helpful tips on how to prevent fraud
+Here are some helpful tips on how to prevent fraud:

-Step 5: Avoid scams that are sent through email.
-You may see emails stating that your PayPal account needs to be accessed followed by a link.
+Step 5.
+Avoid scams that are sent through email.
+You may see emails stating that your PayPal account needs to be accessed, followed by a link.
 Never click that link.
-It could be a virus that tracks everything you do on your computer and give hackers access to information that you type.
+It could be a virus that tracks everything you do on your computer and give hackers visibility of information that you type.

 Step 6.
 Shred bills, credit card offers and other papers that you throw away.
 This is crucial.
 There are people who sift through trash cans to find valuable information.